 While most of us may be quick to blame the manufacturer for product faults, there may well be a number of parties that can be held liable for injuries sustained from faulty items.
-It should be noted that it can be difficult to identify all of the at-fault parties, though, which is why it is important to seek assistance from a dedicated Greenville, South Carolina product liability lawyer who will gather evidence for your case and file a claim against potentially responsible parties to ensure you receive fair compensation for your injuries.
+It should be noted that it can be difficult to identify all of the at-fault parties, though, which is why it is important to seek assistance from a dedicated Greenville, South Carolina personal injury lawyer who will gather evidence for your case and file a claim against potentially responsible parties to ensure you receive fair compensation for your injuries.

 One of the best ways to increase the likelihood of a favorable outcome in your case is to identify all the at-fault parties who were involved in the creation, the distribution, and even the marketing of the item.